 INSPIRE is an initiative of the European Commission to develop the availability of spatial information for the formulation, implementation and evaluation of European Union policies.
 INSPIRE encompasses a wide range of subject matter including technical standards and protocols, organisational issues and data policy.
 It will coordinate the creation and maintenance of geographic information for a wide range of themes, of which environmental information will be the first.

-This Intermediate zones geography is a new geography used for small area reporting in Scotland.
-Intermediate zones are built from clusters of datazones and fit within council area boundaries.
+Intermediate zones are built from clusters of data zones and fit within council area boundaries.
 Each intermediate zone contains at least 2,500 residents.

 A division of the lifespan into socially relevant units of time, generally containing stages relating to birth and the early years, childhood, transition to adulthood, young adulthood, middle age, retirement, and the old age.
 The precise number of life cycle changes and their age ranges reflect prevailing social attitudes and are defined appropriately for the context of the analysis.

 The average age that a person is expected to live to.
 As derived from a period life table, it assumes that a person experiences the age-specific mortality rates of a given period from a given age onwards.